Most recent additions to this page:

 The WWC provides high-quality reviews of the effectiveness of replicable educational interventions.
 The Early Childhood Education reviews focus on curricula and practices designed for use with 3- to 5-year-olds to develop cognitive and language competencies associated with school readiness.
 A number of these relate to early literacy.

 These resources provide parents with tools, practical lessons, and activities to help their children build early language and literacy skills.

-This position statement from the International Reading Association (IRA), adopted in 2005, highlights the importance of preschool; the nature of language development and literacy-based instruction in quality preschools; what to aim for in preschool teachers' preparation and professional development; and recommendations for preschool educators, early childhood and elementary educators, public school boards, teacher educators, policymakers, and community leaders.
+(2005) International Reading Association (IRA) - This position statement highlights the importance of preschool; the nature of language development and literacy-based instruction in quality preschools; what to aim for in preschool teachers' preparation and professional development; and recommendations for preschool educators, early childhood and elementary educators, public school boards, teacher educators, policymakers, and community leaders.

 (October 2013) National Governors Association - This guide describes five policy actions governors and other state policymakers can take to ensure that all children are reading at grade level by the end of third grade.

 (2012-2013) Language Diversity and Literacy Development Research Group at Harvard University - This initiative developed 16 memos for leaders dedicated to children's literacy development from birth to age 9.
 Topics range from assessment to professional development to family partnerships.